Image Alt Text

 ADB warns inflation to worsen in Pakistan in rest of 2023

-Projects country’s GDP growth at 0.6 in 2023, 2 in 2024: Finds industrial growth decelerating: Economic recovery rests on resuming robust reforms: Lists devastating floods, ballooning inflation, current account deficit, forex crisis as main reasons: Def
+Projects country’s GDP growth at 0.6% in 2023, 2% in 2024: Finds industrial growth decelerating: Economic recovery rests on resuming robust reforms: Lists devastating floods, ballooning inflation, current account deficit, forex crisis as main reasons: Deficit to shrink if IMF programme revived

 Pakistan’s economic growth is expected to slow significantly in FY2023 (ends 30 June 2023) in the wake of last year’s devastating floods, ballooning inflation, a current account deficit, and an ongoing foreign exchange crisis, the Asian Development Bank (ADB) said in a report released on Tuesday, reported 24NewsHD TV channel.